Affiong Williams: Education

 Williams is a graduate in physiology and psychology from the University of Witwatersrand, South Africa.
 She also holds a postgraduate diploma in business management from the same university.
 She also attended the Stanford Graduate School of Business where she took part in the Seed Transformation Program of 2018.

 Career

 After her postgraduate diploma, she worked with Endeavour South Africa from 2008 to 2012 where she rose to the position of Portfolio Manager.
-She returned to Nigeria in 2012 and started off ReelFruit, her own agribusiness.
+She returned to Nigeria in 2012 and started off Reel Fruit, her own agribusiness.
 She is said to have started the company in her apartment in Surulere, with an initial savings of $8,000.

 Personal life

 She is married to Tayo Oviosu, the founder and CEO of the finance company Paga.

 Awards and recognitions

-She was listed by Forbes among the Africa's Most Promising Entrepreneurs in 2015.
+She was listed by Forbes among "Africa's Most Promising Entrepreneurs" in 2015.
 ReelFruit won an international Women In Business Competition in the Netherlands.

 In March 2023, Affiong Williams was named among the "15 African Female Founders You Should Know In 2023" by African Folder.